 Paying holidays of the current holiday year

-If so many holiday days are added for payment on the payslip that they consume the accruals of the current new holiday year, the earnings in payment on the payslip (e.g., monthly salary, time work earnings) do not affect the calculation of the holiday day's price.
-In these situations, the holiday day's price must be checked and manually edited on the payslip.
+If so many holiday days are added for payment on the payslip that they consume the accruals of the current new holiday year, note that the earnings in payment on the payslip (e.g., monthly salary) do not affect the calculation of the holiday day's price.
+In these situations, check and manually edit the holiday day's price on the payslip.
 The holiday day's price can only include paid payslips and earnings entered in the payroll history.

 Warning: Salary in money formula missing the following salary types (No holiday calculation method)

-If the employee does not have a holiday calculation method in use, the program warns that "Salary in money formula missing the following holiday pay salary types: "Holiday pay (No holiday calculation method), Holiday bonus (No holiday calculation method)".
+If the employee does not have a holiday calculation method in use, the program warns: "Salary in money formula missing the following holiday pay salary types: "Holiday pay (No holiday calculation method), Holiday bonus (No holiday calculation method)".

-We recommend using Netvisor's holiday calculation and enabling it for all employees from the Holiday calculation settings.
+Enable holiday calculation for all employees from the settings:

 Payroll > Settings > Holiday calculation settings